idk4050/codepix/example-bank-api/README.md

 Authentication is done via JWT.

 Sign-up and sign-in use single-use tokens, which are printed to the terminal rather than being sent via email for the time being.

+### User authentication

+Validation keys can be rotated through the `USER_AUTH_PREVIOUS_VALIDATION_KEY` variable.
+During authentication, it will be tried if the current one fails.